AkshayMishra17/workmanager-practice/README.md

 # Image Uploader with WorkManager and Firebase

-This is a proof of concept (POC) Android app demonstrating how to use `WorkManager` to upload images to Firebase Storage.
+ Android app demonstrating how to use `WorkManager` to upload images to Firebase Storage.
 The app showcases a simple implementation where the user selects an image, and the `WorkManager` handles the background upload task, even if the app is closed or the device is restarted.

 ## Features